jason-p-pickering/pootle/docs/server/project_setup.rst

 .. image:: ../_static/add_project_form.png

-Once you are done click on the **Save** button below the form to create the project.
-Creating the project doesn't actually import all the translations to Pootle, so you also need to run :djadmin:`update_stores`:
+Once you filled in all information in this screen, click on the **Save** button below the form to create theproject.
+Creating the project doesn't actually import all the translations to Pootle, so you also need to execute the command :djadmin:`update_stores`: on the command line of the Pootle server.

 .. code-block:: console